Winipedia/pyrig/README.md

 ## What is pyrig?

-pyrig generates and maintains a complete, production-ready Python project from a single command.
-It creates all the files you need — source structure, tests, CI/CD, documentation, configs — and keeps them in sync as your project evolves.
-Rerun it anytime: pyrig is idempotent.
+pyrig is a package and tool that scaffolds and initializes a complete, fully configured and working python project with one command and makes the process of developing and maintaining more seemless and efficient by automating things like configuration management, CLI generation, testing infrastructure, and more.

+## Requirements

+- Python 3.12+
+- Git
+- uv

-## Quick Start
+## Quick Start & Project Initialization

 ```bash
 uv init